Stormbase/django-otp-webauthn/README.md

    ```

+5. Add `django_otp_webauthn.backends.WebAuthnBackend` to your `AUTHENTICATION_BACKENDS` in your Django settings.
+This is only required if you are using passkeys for
+passwordless authentication.
+If another authentication method is required first then this is not necessary.

+    ```python
+    AUTHENTICATION_BACKENDS = [
+        ...
+        "django_otp_webauthn.backends.WebAuthnBackend",
+        ...
+    ]
+    ```

-5. Add the registration code to your logged-in user template.
+6. Add the registration code to your logged-in user template.

    ```html
    <!-- logged_in_template.html -->